Manisha-sharda-Prasad/java17/src/main/java/com/manisha/java/Streams/StreaamsNotes.md

 perform operations on data in a clear and readable way.

-1.)Creating a Stream -Source :
+1.)Source:-----
 Obtain from a data source.

-2.)Intermediate Operations :
-It transforms a stream into another stream ->(Chained Operations), evoked with terminal operations in last.

-3.)Terminal Operations :
-Produce a result or a side effect, they trigger the processing of  stream pipeline.

-1.)Source:-----
--stream(): Creates a stream from a collection.

 2.)Intermediate Operations:----
+It transforms a stream into another stream ->( Chained Operations ),lastly evoked with terminal operations .

 -filter(Predicate): Filters on a condition.
 -map(Function): Transforms element.
--sorted():
+-sorted(): Takes comparator
 -distinct(): Removes duplicates.
 -limit(long n): Limits the stream.
--skip(long n):
+-skip(long n)
+-flatMap()

 3.)Terminal Operations:----
+Produce a result or a side effect, they trigger the processing of  stream pipeline.

+-min(),max():            Comparator
+-count():                Returns the number of elements.
 -collect(Collector):     Converts the stream into a collection or another form.
 -forEach(Consumer):      Performs an action for each element.
 -reduce(BinaryOperator): Combines elements to produce a single result.
--count(): Returns the number of elements.
 -findFirst():            Finds the first element.
--anyMatch(Predicate): Checks if any elements match the condition.
+-anyMatch(Predicate),    Checks if any elements match the condition.
+-allMatch(),
+-noneMatch():

-**lambda expression**-- is a concise way to represent an anonymous function (a function without a name).
+**lambda expression**-- A Clear, concise way to represent an anonymous function (a function without a name).
-Clear and concise way to implement instances of functional interfaces.
+A way to implement instances of functional interfaces.

 **Functional interfaces**--